 But if you’ve been buying pre-cut watermelon packaged in plastic-wrapped trays, it’s time to stop paying the premium price!
 While convenient, already sliced watermelon that’s been sitting in the refrigerator at the grocery store is not as crisp nor as sweet as fresh, whole watermelon.

-Slicing up a watermelon is not as complicated or messy as many people think.
+Just like cutting a pineapple is easier than it looks, slicing up a watermelon is not as complicated or messy as many people think.
 This tutorial walks you through all the steps for how to cut a watermelon like a pro into cubes or slices, depending on how you want to serve them.
 But it all begins with picking a good watermelon, of course!

 In this post